What is Coaching?

 What is the Cost?

 Ellis retired from Forrest Burdette UMC, Hurricane, in 2019 after serving in the West Virginia Annual Conference for 43 years.
 He has served as a District Superintendent and in a variety of settings across the annual conference.
 His wife, Julie, is a retired high school art teacher.
-Ellis is completing ACC (Associate Certified Coach) through the International Coach Federation.
+Ellis is an ACC (Associate Certified Coach) through the International Coaching Federation.
 As a coach, he seeks to help others discover how they have been blessed to be a blessing in their life and ministry.

 Born in Nashville, Tennessee, David received a BA from Vanderbilt University and a Doctor of Ministry from Lexington Theological Seminary (1974).
 He served six years as an associate in an inner-city church in St. Louis and then twenty years in Manchester, MO, as a Christian Church (Disciples of Christ) pastor.
 David left the local pastorate and began helping churches in his own business, Effective Ministries Coaching and Consulting in 2003, following two years at Lay Renewal Ministries in St. Louis.
 He received his certification as a Christian Leadership Coach from Valwood in March, 2005.